 One example is that Cryo-Cell retains some of the specimens that other competitors regularly discard and uses them as additional Quality Control samples.
 This includes mom’s peripheral blood and baby’s cord blood that does not contain stem cells.
 The additional samples are stored in a separate freezer and can be accessed for testing without disturbing the principal cord blood unit.
 This measure goes above and beyond the industry standard because Cryo-Cell is committed to offer its clients as many options as possible if there were ever a need for their specimens.

-Cryo-Cell’s laboratory is led by Dr. Linda Kelley, its Chief Scientific Officer, who was the director of the Connell O’Reilly Cell Manipulation Core Facility of Dana-Farber Cancer Institute at Harvard.
+Cryo-Cell’s laboratory operates in accordance with the guidelines set forth by Dr. Linda Kelley.
+Prior to joining Cryo-Cell, Dr. Kelley was the director of the Connell O’Reilly Cell Manipulation Core Facility of Dana-Farber Cancer Institute at Harvard.
 Dr. Kelley is an expert on stem cell transplantation and regenerative medicine.
 Widely recognized as the world’s preeminent auditor of cord blood laboratories, Dr. Kelley has served on boards and committees that establish standards and regulations for the cellular therapy field and recently was the Chairwoman for the Standards Committee of FACT (The Foundation for the Accreditation of Cellular Therapy).
 Dr. Kelley is always forward thinking and attentive to the processes and technologies deployed in the lab, and she is also well connected and respected in the stem cell and cancer research communities to preview and influence current and future research directions.